Editor’s note: This article was originally published in 2010.

 So what can you do on Ash Wednesday, especially if you go to a church that doesn’t observe this part of the Christian calendar?
 You can still remember the lessons of Ash Wednesday, even without the ashes (though then you might just want to call it “Wednesday”).

 Traditionally, this day has been one of the days Christians all over the world mark with fasting and prayer.
 So consider fasting from a meal or something else (as you’re physically able) on this day and spend some time in silence with God.

 Above all else, regardless if you go to a formal service or not, use this day the way it’s meant to be used.
 Let yourself be reminded of your sin and brokenness.
 It’s not pleasant and it might involve some suffering, but instead of pushing away the thoughts of things you’ve done (or left undone) against God and others, accept them, and repent.
 Then receive the forgiveness of God.

-You can also meditate on the three Scriptures traditionally said to people as they receive the ashes on their foreheads (those verses are the headers of this article).
-Remember how we are dust, how we must turn away from sin and that there is good news.
+You can also meditate on the Scripture to remember how we are dust, how we must turn away from sin and that there is good news.